 - Verification the implementation and completion of all changes, controls and training required

 - Verification that the actions taken have been effective

 - The addition of further information or comments that may be helpful in understanding CAPA actions.

 How to make sure your CAPA process is effective and efficient

 Digital Quality Management Systems can play a pivotal role in streamlining and automating the CAPA processes that are so integral to the safety of Medical Devices, and, by extension, the success of the companies who produce them.

 The right QMS can digitise these processes, automate workflows, augment them with notification and reminders, such that the right stakeholders can be alerted and kept in the loop throughout an investigation and subsequent corrective activities.
 It can reduce the possibilities of errors being made and the danger of liabilities and losses.
 The right QMS should help you document and record every part of a CAPA process with the detail that the regulators require and in a way that will be easily auditable in the future.

 According to the FDA, inadequate CAPA planning is one of the most common reasons for regulated companies in the States to receive a ‘483’ (a form used by the FDA to document and communicate concerns raised during inspections).

-CAPA is given prominence in modern regulators thinking, not only because it is a mechanism for raising and correcting potentially lethal product failures, but it is the mechanism by which they can be prevented from happening in the first place.
-It is part of a shift by regulators around the world from a paradigm of ‘inspect and correct’ to ensure quality, to creating a culture of learning from errors and developing best practices through a process of constant, internal review.
+CAPA is given prominence in modern regulator's thinking, not only because it is a mechanism for raising and correcting potentially lethal product failures, but it is the mechanism by which they can be prevented from happening in the first place.
+It is part of a shift by regulators around the world from a paradigm of ‘inspect and correct’, to creating a culture of learning from errors and developing best practices through a process of constant, internal review.